Welcome To Wirocomm

 Announcements

-Congratulations to Saswati Paramita for paper acceptance to IEEE International Conference on Advanced Networks and Telecommunications Systems (ANTS), 2023
+Congratulations to Saswati Paramita for paper acceptance to IEEE VTC, 2024

 Our Work Focus